syncfusion-content/blazor-docs/blazor/gantt-chart/row-drag-drop.md

 }
 ```

-## Dynamically hide drag and drop icons
+## Dynamically hide row drag and drop icons

-By default, Gantt Chart renders all records with a drag and drop icon.
-This can be dynamically modified to hide the drag and drop icon based on specific conditions using the [`RowDataBound`](https://blazor.syncfusion.com/documentation/gantt-chart/events#rowdatabound) event.
+By default, Gantt Chart renders all records with a row drag and drop icon.
+This can be dynamically modified to hide the row drag and drop icon based on specific conditions using the [`RowDataBound`](https://blazor.syncfusion.com/documentation/gantt-chart/events#rowdatabound) event.

 **Step 1**:

-You can dynamically hide the drag and drop icon based on specific conditions using `RowDataBound` event handling.
+You can dynamically hide the row drag and drop icon based on specific conditions using `RowDataBound` event handling.
 Here's how you can achieve this:

 ```csharp